ochieng-stack/Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.

+# Authors Description
+Quotes was designed to help people create and build quotes for themselve and nif the quote is not loved you might downvote the quote at any time

+# Technologies Used
+* Html
+* bostrap
+* typescript
+# SETUP INSTRUCTION
+* Add button

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.